6momo1/crypto-market/README.md

 - [ ] allow users to login with metamask
 - [ ] allow users to login with google account

-- [ ] allow users to add token to their own watchlist with price targets
+- [x] allow users to add token to their own watchlist with price targets
 - [ ] server fetches all token price every minute and alert users if price targets are met

 - [ ] create database analytics

+- [x] allow data fetching for uniswap
+- [ ] allow data fetching for pancakeswap

+- [ ] Authentication methods: JWT, cookies, sessions?

 ### TODO - client side
 - [ ] user login page